MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ## To execute the pipeline manually

-1. Open the data factory created earlier, and click **Open the Azure Data Factory Studio**.
+1. Launch the data factory created earlier, and click **Open the Azure Data Factory Studio**.
+> [!NOTE]
+> Data factory is the one created during deployment of arm template for data factory creation for MultiTenant.
 1. Click **Author** on the left pane.
 1. Expand the **Pipeline** pane and select **CopyPipeline_MTBCDPipeline**.
 1. Click **Debug**.
 The below screenshot illustrates a successful execution of a debug operation.